 The United States is a huge country with lots of natural diversity.
 And that includes beaches.
-I’ve been searching for the best beaches for most of my adult life, and some of the romantic getaways in USA also deserve consideration as the best beaches in the world.
+I’ve been searching for the best US beaches for most of my adult life; some of the romantic getaways in the USA also deserve consideration as the best beaches in the world.

-If you want to stay at the beach for longer than a day, but are skeptical about staying at hotels and eating at restaurants because of fears contracting the coronavirus while traveling, a better option for you would be to rent an apartment with a kitchen which has a lesser turnover, and you can prepare your own meals.
+If you want to stay at the beach for longer than a day, a better option for you would be to rent an apartment with a kitchen so you can prepare your own meals.

 In the blue boxes beneath each US beach destination below, you’ll see a link to find hotels in that area.
 Simply click on that link, and then scroll down the left-hand filter column until you see “Property Type;” check the boxes for “Vacation Homes” and “Apartments.”
 Then you can add any other filters that reflect your needs and preferences.

 What about travel insurance?
 You should never travel without it.
 Click here to find no-obligation pricing for travel insurance.